 If you see a car broke down on the side of the road, it’s a good idea to stop and check if everything is ok.

 They might be fine or they might have a serious issue, stopping to check is the least you can do.

 A lot of the highways in New Zealand are single lane, with passing lanes spaced out along them.
 Wait until you reach one of these lanes before you overtake someone.

 It can be risky overtaking cars on a single lane highway, especially in the dark!

-A first aid kit is the most item you’ll need during road trips in New Zealand.
+A first aid kit is the most item you’ll need during a New Zealand road trip.
 Accidents can happen and it’s best to make sure you’re prepared for any eventuality!